openregister/deployment/README.md

 ### [terraform](https://www.terraform.io) installed

-On OSX you can install via `brew`, although you'll want to make sure you use the version defined in `aws/registers/Makefile`.
+On OSX you can install via `brew`, although you'll want to make sure you use the major version defined in `aws/registers/backend.tf.tmpl`.

 #### Terraform plugins